 The Lucerne Academy for Human Rights Implementation is a worldwide unique 3-week program of coursework and hands-on learning for law students and legal practitioners held in the heart of Europe at the University of Lucerne Faculty of Law in Switzerland, in partnership with several distinguished international law schools.
-It will be offered for the ninth time in the summer of 2017 at the University of Lucerne building at Frohburgstrasse 3, July 3-21, 2017.
+It will be offered for the 10th time in the summer of 2018 at the University of Lucerne building at Frohburgstrasse 3.

 This is a summer school with a distinctly global relevance.
 Given the realities of human rights implementation, the focus of the program will be on the challenges and practical aspects of litigation and advocacy of human rights.
 Students will not only learn about the field of human rights, but about how to incorporate that knowledge into the actual work of defending human rights.
 Special focus will be placed on advocacy skills such as case assessment, brief writing, and oral argumentation.
 To that end, the Academy will feature a prominent moot court exercise where students will litigate a hypothetical case from beginning to end, culminating in a program-wide competition.